hpccsystems-solutions-lab/pmml-ecl-ml/README.md

 ### For converting ECL to PMML

-First ensure your Thor cluster is running and configured correctly in the `bin/config.json` file.
+First ensure your Thor cluster is running and configured correctly in the [bin/config.json](bin/config.json) file.

 Your .ecl file must contain two OUTPUTs.
-The first will look like the following where LinearRegression is replaced by the algorithm you wish to convert. *Currently only 'LinearRegression', 'LogisticRegression', and 'ClassficationForest' are supported.*
+The first will look like the following where LinearRegression is replaced by the algorithm you wish to convert. *Currently only 'LinearRegression' and 'LogisticRegression' are fully supported.
+Classification Forest was begun and will give you output going from ECL to PMML, but was not finished and not verified.*
 The second line will be an OUTPUT containing the actual model.
 Examples below.

 ```ecl